markjprice/cs13net9/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on February 21, 2025](https://github.com/markjprice/cs13net9/issues/27).

 In Steps 2, 3, and 4, I wrote "`partial` method", when I should have written "`partial` property".

+# Page 446 - Storing multiple objects in collections

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on February 21, 2025](https://github.com/markjprice/cs13net9/issues/28).

+In *Table 8.9*, I wrote `Dictionary<T>`.
+This should be `Dictionary<TKey, TValue>`.
+I will also change the order to put it last in the list of collection examples for that row, and add a sentence to the description to explain, "Dictionaries need two types to be specified: one for the key and one for the value."

 # Page 483 - Managing directories, Managing files